-In some cases, a remortgage may not be the way to go.
+In some cases, a remortgage to release equity may not be the way to go.
 That is why it is always beneficial to take remortgage advice ahead of your introductory period ending, so you can speak with an expert in the field and determine the best path to take.

 Your mortgage advisor may deem it more appropriate for you to take out a product transfer, wherein in you take out a new mortgage deal with the same lender.
 If you’re looking to find somewhere with more space, moving home may be more suitable after all.

 In rare instances, it may be beneficial for you to fall onto your mortgage lenders Standard Variable Rate of interest, though this isn’t a common occurrence as it will usually be a lot more costly for you per month on your mortgage payments.

 If you are over the age of 55 and have a property that is worth £70,000, it may be worth your while discussing equity release options with a qualified later life mortgage advisor.
 They can help you discuss your lifetime mortgage options, explaining the advantages and disadvantages to you.

 Book yourself in for a free remortgage review today using our online booking feature, and a trusted and experienced mortgage advisor will run through your circumstances with you, giving clarity on which option is most appropriate for you.